1987 San Diego Chargers season: Week 1: at Kansas City Chiefs

 San Diego gave up a late kickoff return touchdown after rallying from a 10-point 4th-quarter deficit.
-The Chargers turned the ball over twice in the opening eight minutes, with James fumbling a punt and Fouts throwing an interception to Deron Cherry, with the Chiefs converting the second turnover into a field goal.
+The Chargers turned the ball over twice in the opening eight minutes; James fumbled a punt and Fouts threw an interception to Deron Cherry, with the Chiefs converting the second turnover into a field goal.
 In the 2nd quarter, the Chargers reached a 2nd and 6 at the Kansas City 14, but Cherry produced another interception, this time in the end zone.
 Kansas City then drove 80 yards and extended their lead, with rookie Christian Okoye breaking away on a 43-yard touchdown run.
 The Chiefs led 10–0 at halftime.

 The Chargers opened the 3rd quarter with a 14-play, 72-yard drive, featuring a 27-yard catch by Winslow.
 They reached a 1st and goal at the 2, but were pushed back by a Dennis McKnight false start, and had to settle for an Abbott field goal.
 Abbott missed from 44 yards out on the next Charger drive, and Kansas City responded with a successful kick by Nick Lowery.
 Midway through the final quarter, San Diego got their lone touchdown of the game when Anderson caught a Fouts pass near the right sideline and barely stayed in bounds before completing a 34-yard touchdown catch.
 Two plays later, Plummer intercepted Todd Blackledge, setting his team up at the opposition 30.
 The Chargers drove to the 5, but Anderson was ruled out of bounds in the end zone on an attempted 3rd-down catch, and they settled for a game-tying field goal.
 Paul Palmer, another Chiefs rookie, returned the ensuing kickoff untouched for a 95-yard touchdown with 3:19 to play.
 The Chargers then went three-and-out.
 They nearly had one more opportunity, but Danny Walters was unable to come up with a tipped Blackledge pass, which was instead caught by Stephone Paige for the first down that allowed Kansas City to run out the clock.

 Smith had 2 of the Chargers' 4 sacks.
 They allowed only 58 net passing yards, compared to their own total of 258, but lost the turnover count 4–1.
 James finished with 6 catches for 100 yards.